The Heat Distribution of the Underdamped Langevin Equation: Path Integral Formalism

 The stochastic thermodynamics is formulated in the Stratonovich prescription \cite{bo2019functionals}.
 For most of the cases, the stochastic action will have the structure

-where now, the bath force $\eta$ can be seen as a ``functional of the position and velocity", since, from \eref{genLa}, $\eta\rightarrow\eta[x(t)]=m\ddot{x}+\gamma \dot{x} +\partial_x V(x,t)$.
+where now, the bath force $\eta$ can be seen as a ``functional of the position and velocity", since, from eq.~(\ref{genLa}), $\eta\rightarrow\eta[x]=m\ddot{x}+\gamma \dot{x} +\partial_x V(x,t)$.
 In the Stratonovich prescription of path integral \cite{bo2019functionals} there is a missing extra term in this action (see \cite{rosinberg_heat_2016}).
 Here we choose to omit this term since, for quadratic actions, this missing term just gives a trivial dependence on the constants of the problem.
 Thus, it can be absorbed into a normalization constant.

 In the present paper, we only deal with quadratic stochastic actions.
-In this case, to solve the path integral in \eref{path} we can use the weak noise expansion \cite{moreno2019conditional}, which here will give the exact result.
-The weak noise expansion is an analog of the WKB method \cite{feynman2010quantum} used in quantum mechanics.
+In this case, to solve the path integral in eq.~(\ref{path}) we can use the weak noise expansion \cite{moreno2019conditional}, which here will give the exact result.
+The weak noise expansion is an analog of the WKB method \cite{feynman2010quantum, bender1999advanced} used in quantum mechanics and in many other physical problems.
 We start by splitting the position of the particle into a fluctuation path and a deterministic path as $x(t)=x_c(t)+y(t)$, where $x_c(t)$ have the same boundary conditions of $x(t)$, and is the solution of the extremization $\delta\mathcal{A}=0$.
 Making this transformation in the action, we find

 Instead of solving the path integral in $y$, we can just use the normalization property of the transitional probability, that is

 This gives the constraint